Motorway service area

 This is about motorway services in general.
 For the operator Motorway Services Ltd, see Trusthouse Forte.

-A motorway service area is any government-approved facility designed to rest drivers using the motorway network.
+A motorway service area is any state-approved facility designed to rest drivers who are using the motorway network.
 They are run entirely by private operators but regulated by the Department for Transport through Circular 01/2008 (in England only, though similar policies apply across the UK).
-They are either infill or core, and online or offline.
+They are either infill, core or reserve, and online or offline.

 Any facility designed to serve travellers could claim to have had an influence on the motorway service area, but the closest relative is the coaching inn, which set up at the crossings of major routes to rest horses and their owners.
 They were usually located every few miles and offered food, accommodation and stables.

 Full details: The Original Five

 One of the benefits of motorways is that local businesses are not allowed to set up alongside, making the road faster and safer.
 When the M1 was being designed, concerns were raised that people wouldn't be using the road because they liked the security of having somewhere to stop.
 A rushed survey was sent out to gauge the level of interest in a small number of commercial facilities being provided along the road.

 Two very different services opened with the M1 in 1959: Blue Boar's rudimentary Watford Gap and Motorway Services Ltd's exquisite Newport Pagnell.
 There was no time to assess the benefits of these, so the format was simply copied across the motorway network.